 Ans.
 Yes, it is possible to send JSON or XML based response in restful web services, with the help of @ResponseBody annotation.

 Ans.
-Following are the two interfaces that can be used to fetch records from the database:
+The following are the two interfaces that can be used to fetch records from the database:

 Ans.
-Spring JDBC value-add provided by the Spring Frameworks on top JDBC layer.
+Spring JDBC is a value-add provided by the Spring Frameworks on the top JDBC layer.
 It is an abstraction layer on top of JDBC technology.
 Spring JDBC does the following:

 - Do the work for each iteration